Tilting Point will invest up to $60 million in user acquisition for Loop Games’ Match 3D game

 Filling a role

-New York-based Tilting Point partners with games developers through its constantly renewed $132 million annual investment user acquisition fund.
+The New York-based Tilting Point partners with games developers through its constantly renewed $132 million annual investment user acquisition fund.
 Agili said that the company has become an important part of the ecosystem as big acquisitions have led to consolidation in the mobile game business.
-As big companies buy game studios, Tilting Point helps identify new leaders with its user-acquisition deals with small studios.
+As larger companies buy game studios, Tilting Point helps identify new leaders with its user-acquisition deals with small studios.
 In that way, Tilting Point is one of the new kingmakers of the game industry.

 And it moved fast with Loop Games, Gur said.
 His company has a handful of people and it doesn’t have people who focus on user acquisition.